What is the "Forging Futures Scholarship?"

 What does the scholarship cover?

-These scholarships are "tuition only" and can only be used strictly for tuition and fees and are designed to help fill the gap not covered through federal and state financial aid.
+These scholarships are "tuition only" and can only be used strictly for tuition and fees and are designed to help fill the gap not covered through federal, state, and other financial aid.
 All awarded federal and state financial aid, including any student loans, must be applied to the student's account first.
 The scholarship cannot be used to purchase books or supplies.

 How can I apply?

 Students can apply for the "Forging Futures Scholarship" by filling out the scholarship application.
-For your convenience, the application can now be filled out and submitted online.
-Students may also still complete paper applications.
+For your convenience, the application can be completed and submitted online.

 What else should I know about this and other scholarships at WCC?

-This scholarship program has made obtaining a college education at WCC much more affordable for many students.
+This scholarship program has made obtaining training for employment at WCC much more affordable for many students.
 Many "Forging Futures" scholarships are awarded each semester.
-Priority is given to tobacco growers and full-time students, and scholarship awards are subject to available funding.
+Priority is given students in the above priority categories, and scholarship awards are subject to available funding.
 In addition to the "Forging Futures Scholarship," the WCC Educational Foundation also has many other scholarships.
-For that complete list, please click here or the Virginia Education Wizard.
+Click here for a list of WCC scholarships or use the Virginia Education Wizard.

 What if I have questions about the scholarship or the application process?